 Your property risk

 As you start out, you may have little in the way of assets to protect.
 It might simply be that you need to make sure items like your laptop and smart phone are covered when you’re out of your office.
 Sometimes these might be covered under your household insurance so it’s worth double-checking with your current insurers.
 However, if you take on your own premises you might consider a specific office contents policy and also business interruption cover which will meet the costs you will face if, for any reason (a fire or flood for example) you are unable to operate business as usual from your premises.
-Buildings insurance, which covers the actual building you work in, is only really relevant when you own your own office premises.
+Commercial buildings insurance, which covers the actual building you work in, is only really relevant when you own your own office premises.

 Your public and employee risks

 In this blog, we’ve focused on professional and property risk but don’t forget you will also need to consider public liability and employers’ liability.
 Again, any size business from a sole trader upwards should consider public liability cover, while you only need to consider employers’ liability if you take on employees.
+If you want to find out more about how these covers work to protect your business, visit our insurance FAQ section.
+We define public liability insurance clearly, with real examples of cover protecting businesses from legal claims.

 The key however, is to continue to review all your insurance needs as your business grows, changes, and evolves.
 The risks you face will change to reflect the size and profile of your business and it’s vital that your insurance is tailored to meet those risks.